 The final piece of the QRTP federal requirements is the director review process.
-This process will include a director level review for every QRTP the child is placed in for more than 12 consecutive months or 18 nonconsecutive months (or, in the case of a child who has not attained age 13, for more than six consecutive or nonconsecutive months).
+This process includes a director level review for every QRTP the child is placed in for more than 12 consecutive months or 18 nonconsecutive months (or, in the case of a child who has not attained age 13, for more than six consecutive or nonconsecutive months).
 Documentation of this review must be maintained in the case file, and the agency must document in the child's case plan that the head of the state, tribal, or local agency approved the child's continued placement in the QRTP.
+In lowa, this process includes a two-level review process.
+This process is outlined in the QRTP Length of Stay Review Form, which can be accessed by reaching out to the Service HelpDesk.
+Service HelpDesk staff assist in identifying the youth to be reviewed and communicating with field-level staff regarding documents needed.
 Please see QRTP Library for all forms and documents related to QRTP.
+The QRTP determination process is summarized on the Steps For Qualified Residential Treatment Program Determination and Placement, Comm.
+551.